levinsonalex/admin/pa2/pa2.md

 Users should also be able to click on individual images and be directed to `/pic` from your PA1.
 Make sure to keep the Album.lastupdated field in the database updated when you change title, caption, or permission for an album, as well as all album updates from PA1.
+This implies that pic captions are editable (as described in '/pic').

 #### View Album page:`/album` [sensitive/public]

 This page displays the thumbnail view of an album just like the previous assignments.
 The album title should be at the top, along with the album's owner.
-The photos should be displayed in sequence order, each with its date, and a caption.
+The photos should be displayed in sequence order, each with its date, and a caption (if caption exists for that photo).
 The page is the same as in the previous assignment, except that if the album is private, only the logged-in user has permission to view the album.
 This means the `/album` can be reached either from the logged-in user’s homepage or your albums page for